Random Image - Settings

 - Start hour for notifications, End hour for notifications: Here you can select a time window in which the notifications may come.

 - Duration: Here you can decide to delete the notifications automatically after a certain time.

-- Notification style: Here you can select between four types of notifications.
+- Notification style: Here you can select between five types of notifications.